Documentation and other requirements when leaving Ireland

 Emergency contact details

-The Department of Foreign Affairs and Trade recommends that you make a note of the contact details of the nearest Irish embassy or consulate while you are abroad in case you need to contact them urgently.
-You are also advised to leave your own contact details with someone at home who can pass them to the Consular Section of the Department of Foreign Affairs and Trade in the event of an emergency.
-You could also register your contact details with the Department of Foreign Affairs and Trade.
+The Department of Foreign Affairs recommends that you make a note of the contact details of the nearest Irish embassy or consulate while you are abroad in case you need to contact them urgently.
+You are also advised to leave your own contact details with someone at home who can pass them to the Consular Section of the Department of Foreign Affairs in the event of an emergency.
+You could also register your contact details with the Department of Foreign Affairs.